vinodkumar7809/springboot_poc/spring_actuators/README.md

 # Adding Spring Boot Actuator

+$$Production ready features to help you Monitor and manage your application.

 * Spring boot actuator provides production grade metrics, auditing, and monitoring features to your application.
 * Just adding the actuator dependency makes it available on our 8080 port.
 If we add hateoas as well, it will make it restfully navigable under /actuator.